 - Using protective barriers at sales desks.

-Adult admission will be reduced to $10, with all visitors offered the group, child, military or ADA rate as applicable.
+Adult admission is reduced to $10, with all visitors offered the group, child, military or ADA rate as applicable.
 Visitors will be welcomed back with a receipt within a year, after other areas of the Ship reopen.

 Operating hours are 8 a.m. to 5 p.m. every day.